-Installing Git (FREE)
+Installing Git (FREE ALL)

 To begin contributing to GitLab projects, you must install the appropriate Git client on your computer.
 Information about installing Git is also available at the official Git website.